 - o Companies receiving majority of income from pharmaceutical companies

 - Gambling companies

 - Tobacco companies

+- o Producers or publishers of pornography

 - Alcohol companies

 - Weapons manufacturing companies

 - Weight loss / dieting companies

 - Short-term loan providers / pay-day lenders

 - Oil and fossil fuel suppliers

 - Low cost garment manufacturers

-- Manufacturers for whom the supply chain is not transparent.
+- o Manufacturers for whom the supply chain is not transparent.

 - Cryptocurrency companies

 - 3.1.3 Any gift must be signed off by the responsible officer (s)/ body outlined in the table below.
 If any potential donation gives rise for concern it will be escalated to a committee of relevant members of staff, again outlined below.
 This group will then provide a recommendation to the responsible Officer(s)/body.
 If a gift is institutionally significant the recommendation should be given to University Council.

 - 3.1.4 The acceptance of any donations shall be subject to approval as set out below.
 The sensitivity of some gifts may need escalated above the responsible officer(s) / body outlined.

-Value (cumulative) Responsible Officer(s) / Body Up to £100,000 Head of Alumni Engagement & Development £100,001 to £250,000 Associate Chief Operating Officer Executive Director Finance £250,001 to £1,000,000 University Leadership Team £1,000,001 and above University Council
+Value (cumulative) Responsible Officer(s) / Body Up to £100,000 Head of Philanthropy, Alumni & Supporter Engagement £100,001 to £250,000 Director of Marketing, Communications and External Relations Deputy Chief Executive and Chief Finance Officer

+£250,001 to £1,000,000 University Leadership Team £1,000,001 and above University Council